-- Identify technologies required for performing mission-essential functions and review the associated disaster recovery plans. - Identify the supporting agency for each system (in-house, city/county, third party, etc) and contact them to discuss continuity of operations planning efforts. - Review IT staffing levels and develop clear succession lines for key technical skills. - Research options for telecommuting for key staff including hardware, software and security requirements. - Research options for videoconferencing and teleconferencing. - Research options for the increased use of Internet and telephone communications.
+- Identify technologies required for performing essential functions and review the associated disaster recovery plans. - Identify the supporting agency for each system (in-house, city/county, third party, etc.) and contact them to discuss the continuity planning efforts. - Review IT staffing levels and develop clear succession lines for key technical skills. - Research options for telecommuting for staff including hardware, software, and security requirements.
+Considerations must be taken into account for each employee's level of services at their residence. - Research options for video conferencing and teleconferencing.
+Keep in mind that any commonly known options may suffer from connection issues due to overwhelming use. - Research options for the increased use of internet and telephone communications.
+While home internet access may be available to all employees, the availability of useful access may be greatly decreased due to increased use by others within the home, along with greater demand on the employee's internet provider.